Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-domino/_index.md

 boardgame: true

 title: "Keebble: Domino"
-headerTitle: "Keebble: Domino | The word game Keebble, now as a board game"
+headerTitle: "The word game Keebble, now as a board game"
 blurb: "A party game like Scrabble.
 A spin-off for Keebble.
 Played using dominoes and a special font where each letter is ... multiple letters."

-fullHeaderImg: "keebble_domino_header"
-headerImg: "keebble_domino_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true